-Best practices describe the use of central management and administration of change orders on capital construction projects.
+Leading practices describe the use of central management and administration of change orders on capital construction projects.
 The current Capital Program Planning and Analysis Unit serves more of a support role than a compliance role as it does not fully oversee the processing of change orders, which is the responsibility of the project manager and construction manager.
-Capital Program Planning and Analysis Unit staff capture information from change orders to track on worksheets, but it is not formally responsible for ensuring that change orders have all required documentation or ensuring that open preliminary change orders have been formally prepared.
-In addition, the Capital Program Planning and Analysis Unit prepares
+Capital Program Planning and Analysis Unit staff capture information from change orders to track on worksheets, but it is not formally responsible for ensuring that change orders have all required documentation or ensuring that open preliminary change

-Current Organizational Roles and Responsibilities for Construction contracts
+Current Primary Organizational Roles and Responsibilities - Construction Contract Change Orders